alvinhh01/KingCountyData/README.md

 # **Singapore Polytechnic Specialist Diploma in data science and artificial intelligence (Machine Status Analysis)**
 **Please refer to the jupyter notebook for more details**

-## **Summary of Assignment Requirements:**
+**Summary of Assignment Requirements:**

-**Datasets:**
-Applying classification techniques (Machine Learning) to solve a typical supervised machine learning problem - Machine status.
-This involves data preprocessing, training machine learning models, evaluating their performance, and presenting results clearly through code comments and visualizations.
+The regression task required students to apply supervised learning techniques to predict continuous numerical values.
+The goal was to explore and understand the use of regression models through practical application, interpretation of results, and clear documentation.

+**Project Description:**

+This regression task focuses on predicting a continuous target variable using features from a given dataset.
+Students explored linear regression and advanced models like decision tree regression, random forest, and gradient boosting.
+The project emphasizes understanding residuals, model fit, and performance metrics like RMSE, MAE, and R².

 **Machine Learning Workflow:**

-1. Data Preprocessing: Cleaning and encoding categorical variables, handling missing values, and feature scaling.
+1. Data Preprocessing: Feature selection, normalization, and handling of missing values.

-2. Model Development: Training multiple classification models using Scikit-learn.
+2. Model Training: Building multiple regression models using Scikit-learn.

-3. Model Evaluation: Comparing model performance using confusion matrices and classification reports.
+3. Model Evaluation: Assessing models using error metrics and visual inspection of residuals.

-4. Hyperparameter Tuning: Optimizing model performance through techniques like grid search or cross-validation.
+4. Insights and Interpretation: Drawing conclusions from model results to understand predictive patterns.

-## **PowerPoint Presentation:**
+**PowerPoint Presentation:**
-Include a cover page, a slide with dataset URLs, slides explaining each dataset, the analysis process, and insights gained.
-Students are required to present their findings to the lecturer.
+Slides summarize the methodology, key visualizations, model comparisons, and overall insights gained from the regression analysis.

 **Outcome**

-Generated a model that has a

 1. **R-squared score of 0.8606**
 2. **Root Mean Squared Error (RMSE): 135101.194**